pmarkert/hyperpotamus/README.md

 ####How do I check the response for content?
     request: http://www.nodejs.org
-    validation: This simple web server written in Node responds with "Hello World" for every request.
+    response: This simple web server written in Node responds with "Hello World" for every request.

-String validations are a shortcut for { text : "..." } and will look for that exact text in the response body content.
+The response section allows you to validate the HTTP response.
+String values are a shortcut for { text : "..." } which will look for that exact text (case-sensitive) in the response body.

 ####Regex anyone?
     request: http://www.nodejs.org
-    validation: /simple web server/
+    response: /simple web server/

 Regex validations are a shortcut for { regex : "...", options : ".." } and also match against the response content.
-The regex can also be enclosed in double or single quotes "/regex/g" if there are special characters that would invalidate the YAML.
+The regex can also be enclosed in double or single quotes (like "/regex/g") if there are special characters that would invalidate the YAML.

 ####Validate HTTP Status codes
     request: http://httpbin.org/redirect/1
-    validation: 302
+    response: 302

-Integer validations are a shortcut for { status: ... }
+Integer validations are a shortcut for { status: ... } and match against the HTTP status code.

 ####Conditional branching on validation success (or failure)
     - request: http://httpbin.org/get
-      validation: { status: 200, on_success: json_post }
+      resposne: { status: 200, on_success: json_post }
     - request: http://httpbin.org/get
-      validation: "This request should not get executed"
+      response: "This request should not get executed"
     - name: json_post
       request:
         url: http://httpbin.org/post